-AJ Styles Retirement
+AJ Styles Has Retired

-Is AJ Styles Retiring?
+Did AJ Styles Retire?

-AJ Styles vs Gunther – Royal Rumble 2026
+AJ Styles vs Gunther – Royal Rumble 2026 Result

-The retirement match builds from John Cena's final defeat.
-Gunther has positioned himself as WWE's "career killer," having retired both Goldberg at Saturday Night's Main Event in July 2025 and John Cena in December 2025—making Cena tap out for the first time in over 20 years.
+The retirement match built from John Cena's final defeat.
+Gunther positioned himself as WWE's "career killer," having retired both Goldberg at Saturday Night's Main Event in July 2025 and John Cena in December 2025—making Cena tap out for the first time in over 20 years.
 Styles took exception to Gunther's disrespect toward Cena, confronting him on January 6, 2026 Raw with a slap across the face.
 [1]

 - January 12 match: Styles locked in Calf Crusher, Gunther tapped on thigh (unseen by ref)